A Year of the Pomodoro Technique

 The Pomodoro Technique is method for improving productivity by segmenting work into 25-minute intervals.
 You focus intensely on a task for 25 minutes, then take a break.
 Rinse, repeat.

 I began using the technique to study for the cryptography course I took last winter.
 The benefits were clear from the beginning.
 I enjoyed working in 25-minute segments and started using it at work as well.
 I want to share with you some of the things I learned along this year-long journey.

 Sure, you could study for 5 hours straight.
 But do you know how I feel after intensely focusing on something for 5 hours?
 Completely burned out and like I want to do something else the rest of the day.

 Pomodoro helps me study or work for longer periods of time by giving me a strategy for taking breaks.
 By forcing me to stop every 25 minutes and decompress, I can sustain focused work for longer.

 Before I hit the start timer button, I think to myself, “what do I want to accomplish in this interval?”
 Pomodoro has helped me be more intentional about my work.

 Since December I’ve been keeping track of all the Pomodoro intervals I do in a spreadsheet so I can see the distribution of where I spend my time.

-At work I know that I can complete around 6-10 pomodoros in a day, about two of which will be email.
-This leaves me with about 30 pomodoros of product work per week.
+At work I know that I can complete a certain number of pomodoros in a day, about two of which will be email.
+This leaves me with a target number of pomodoros of product work per week.
 If I see that I’m spending too many pomodoros on a low-priority bug, I stop working on it.
 This system gives me evidence I can use to prove to myself to stop working on low-priority tasks instead of stubbornly trudging ahead and wasting more time.

 This is all to say – I recommend trying out the Pomodoro Technique.
 It has improved the way I work, and it might do the same for you too.